Seetimaarr: Development and casting

 Initially Sampath Nandi narrated a story, which is based on the education in India.
 The film was officially announced in September 2019 and was launched in October 2019, with a formal pooja ceremony.

-Tamannaah was announced to be part of the cast, in September 2019.
+Tamannaah Bhatia was announced to be part of the cast, in September 2019.
 Sampath has auditioned over 700 girls, after which two teams of 24 players were cast.

 In an interview to Deccan Chronicle, director Sampath Nandi told: "I have hired four national players, and trained them in acting.
 And it was with great difficulty that I finally managed to select the rest of the players," adding that “We all underwent training for three months on the basics of the sport, the rules, techniques, and strategies."
 In January 2020, Bhumika Chawla joined the production.
 It was reported that she will be playing the role of Gopichand's sister.
 Digangana Suryavanshi was cast to a play a news journalist.

 Filming and post-production

 Principal photography of the film began in December 2019.
 In the same month 15 days of first schedule of filming was done.
 Then the second schedule began in January 2020 and lasted till March 2020, before the production stopped due to the first lockdown in India due to COVID-19 pandemic.
 As of August 2020, 60% of the filming was completed.
 After pausing the filming due to COVID-19 pandemic in India, it was announced that the filming will be resumed in the second week of August 2020.
 Later, it was again postponed and resumed in Hyderabad in November 2020.

 The film was in the final schedule of the filming, with the crew moving to Jaisalmer, Rajasthan in February to shoot a few scenes.
 After wrapping the shoot in Jaisalmer, the team returned to Hyderabad in the same month, for filming the song "Jwala Reddy".
 Filming was wrapped up in March 2021.
 Tamannaah completed her part of dubbing for the film in March 2021.
 Sound design of the film was completed in August 2021.

-Soundtrack
+Music

 The first single "Seetimaarr Title Song" was released on 2 March 2021 by Aditya Music.
 The second single "Jwala Reddy" was released on 12 March 2021.
 Third single "Pepsi Aunty" was released on 20 March 2021.
 Last single "Kabaddi Anthem" was released on 24 August 2021.
 The soundtrack album (jukebox) was released on 8 September 2021.
 The entire score was composed by Mani Sharma.